 - Children are routinely recommended to receive two doses of MMR vaccines.
 Children should receive their first dose of MMR at age 12 to 15 months and their second dose at four to six years. - Unvaccinated children and adolescents are recommended to receive two age-appropriate doses of MMR vaccine. - Unvaccinated adults may need one or two doses of MMR vaccine, depending on their circumstance, if they do not have evidence of immunity.
-Persons born before 1957 are considered to have presumed immunity. - Special circumstances may warrant additional MMR vaccine schedule considerations, including international travel and working in health care settings. - MMR doses should be separated by at least 28 days.
+Persons born before 1957 are considered to have presumed immunity. - Special circumstances may warrant additional MMR vaccine schedule considerations, including domestic travel to areas experiencing a measles outbreak, international travel, and working in health care settings. - MMR doses should be separated by at least 28 days.

-Recommendation for Local and Tribal Health Departments
+Recommendations for Local and Tribal Health Departments